First Person Snapshooter aka: Amateur Photographer

 The Legend of Zelda: Majora's Mask.
 In regards of the Swamp Tourism contest and the large man who co-runs it, you can earn rupees by snapping up photos of certain things with the Pictobox, and getting a photo of the Deku King (a rare sight) or Tingle (the son the guide was worried about) nets you a Piece of Heart.
 There's another event in the game triggered by taking a photo of one of the (female) pirates and giving it to the fisherman on Great Bay Coast.
 There's also the slightly creepy stalker Zora who wants a pic of Lulu, who'll pay you to snap a pic of her while she's grieving the loss of the eggs.

 The Legend of Zelda: The Wind Waker.
-Just getting the picto box, as well as upgrading it for color features, spans a sidequest on its own: It all starts with exploring the narrow caves behind Tingle's prison, then showing the picto box to Lenzo, then completing three snap shot tasks, then finding a rainbow-colored firefly in Forest Haven and then giving it to Lenzo).
+Just getting the picto box, as well as upgrading it for color features, spans a sidequest on its own: It all starts with exploring the narrow caves behind Tingle's prison, then showing the picto box to Lenzo, then completing three snap shot tasks, then finding a rainbow-colored firefly in Forest Haven and then giving it to Lenzo.
 After getting the color features, there's an elaborate Sidequest that involves taking pictures of nearly every character in the game (notably, one picture/statue can only be found if you have a Game Boy Advance and a cable to link it to your Nintendo GameCube, allowing you to complete another sidequest that spans five of the game's dungeons).
 Then there's the various sidequests in Windfall Island that involve giving pictures to certain characters.
 Also, in The Wind Waker HD, the Picto Box has the additional function of being able to post photos on Miiverse, even self-shots.
 This also helps to eliminate the risk of losing permanently figurines of characters or boss creatures who make limited appearances.
+The remake also allows the player to store four times as many pictures as before, which increases the pacing of the figurine collection.

 Beyond Good & Evil was one of the first to use it as a major plot driver, as the main character was an underground reporter charged with digging up the truth about an alien conspiracy.
 In a variation, she's really a professional photographer.
 It was also a sidequest: Jade had been hired by a scientific foundation to assist in creating a library of photographs of every animal on the planet.
 Taking pictures of animals netted the player money and other bonuses.